akshaynayak/classportal/README.md

 - Search Courses
 	* Click on Browse and Search courses at the bottom of the page.
 Search using any of the fields.
 Click on Search to view the details of the course.
 - Request Enrollement
-	* Click on Search courses.
-Click on Enroll corresponding to the required course.
+	* Click on Enroll corresponding to the required course from the list of open unerolled courses.

 <b>
 Mailbox functionality is also working locally.</b>